-As far as google thinks, I’m the first blogger to publish an income report specifically for my Etsy shop.
-And believe me: I’m scared shitless about it.
+As far as google thinks, I was the first ever blogger to publish an income report specifically for my Etsy shop.
+And believe me: I was scared shitless about it.

 It’s creepy to share your finances online.
 It pretty much violates every frugal commandment handed down to me by my (stereotypically Jewish) parents…but I promise you, I have a higher purpose:

 I’m sick of giving advice about Etsy success when you can’t visibly see how that advice is working for me.

 Get one action plan that's proven to work, plus everything you need to make it happen in an afternoon.